 “Who are you?”
 Cassie snapped.
 She’d meant to spit the words, but they came out as a cough.

 “Illyria.
 An ally of the one called Angel,” the woman replied, cocking her head to mimic the young woman’s expression.
 “You are not one of them

 ,” she continued, a question in her tone.
 “Yet, you stink of snake.”

 “Same to you.”
 Cassie slid away from Illyria and pushed herself up.
 She blinked, finally taking in the woman’s full form.
 Her jaw dropped to a gape when she stared at the plum-colored armor hugging Illyria’s form.
 “There’s naquadah in your armor, isn’t there?
 But you’re not a Goa’uld… You’re something different.”

-Illyria blinked her wide, curious eyes they turned furious, yet there was a small curve to her lips.
+Illyria blinked once.
+Her wide, curious eyes turned furious, yet there was a small curve to her lips.
 “Insignificant playthings pretending to be gods.
-They would have slithered back into their boiling waters if they had felt the true strength of a god--tell me, do they survive in this dimension?”
+They would have slithered back into their boiling waters if they had felt the true strength of a god.
+Tell me, do they survive in this dimension?”

 Cassie opened her mouth and closed it again.
 She couldn’t help but smile when the woman before her threw a back kick at an approaching demon without a blink.

 “They did,” Cassie answered.
 She hesitated only a moment before continuing.
 “Less than a decade ago, they were still trying to rule the universe.
 They enslaved, murdered.
 They killed my people.”
 Her face reflected the dark memories surfacing in her mind, but she kept the grin steady.
 She didn't want to count the number of laws she was breaking, just mentioning aliens.
 “A Goa'uld put me through hell.
 But they’ve been destroyed now.
 My friends, my human friends, they’ve just about killed them all, last I heard.”

 The quiet that had surrounded the two women was fading, the sound of running feet approaching.